Sue H. Elmore: Accommodations and official designation

 The interior of the vessel, when new, was said to have been "arranged with excellent taste" and there were sufficient staterooms to accommodate 25 passengers.
 The official merchant registry number was 116997.
 The vessel's flag recognition signal letters were K.Q.H.W.

 Placed in service

 On Friday afternoon, at 4:00 pm, September 21, 1900, Elmore arrived at Astoria from Portland, where the new steamer attracted attention.
 The steamer tied up at the wharf of the Oregon Railway and Navigation Company on the 22nd, and was scheduled to start regular freight and passenger service the following day, September 23, 1900, between Astoria and Tillamook.
 Captain Schrader (born 1850) (or Schroeder) was in command of the ship at that time.
-In one its first runs from Tillamook, the Elmore arrived in Astoria on the morning of October 1, 1900, with 1100 cases of salmon, 500 boxes of butter and about 200 cases of cheese.
+In one of its first runs from Tillamook, the Elmore arrived in Astoria on the morning of October 1, 1900, with 1100 cases of salmon, 500 boxes of butter and about 200 cases of cheese.
 Captain Schrader is reported to have said the vessel was performing well.